-Power Up North London (PUNL) - is a community business that focuses on delivering renewable energy generation, energy efficiency and carbon reduction projects in North London.
+Power Up North London (PUNL) is a community business that focuses on delivering renewable energy generation, energy efficiency and carbon reduction projects in North London.
 PUNL works with interested community organisations on the full cycle of solar PV installation, from the initial technical feasibility, to obtaining the necessary permissions from the landowner and local council, putting the legal agreements in place, engaging with local residents, raising community finance and delivering the installation.
 PUNL is closely connected with other community energy groups including Community Energy London, Repowering London and SELCE, with whom we share best practice.
+PUNL is currently working on three potential PV solar projects in Camden following our successful implementation at St Anne's Church in Highgate.